-All visitors to the WCDS campus must check in at the main office upon arrival on campus.
+All visitors to the WCDS campus, including parents and family members, must check in at the main office upon arrival on campus.
 Parents visiting during the school day must check in at the office in order to schedule meetings with faculty and staff during mutually convenient times.
-Interruptions to class time during the school day will not happen.
+Interruptions to class time during the school day will be strongly discouraged.